phax/as2-peppol-servlet/README.md

 This project is licensed under the Apache 2 License.

 # News
+  * v5.0.0 - work in progress
+    * Updated to ph-commons 9.0.0
+    * Updated to BouncyCastle 1.58
   * v4.0.2 - 2017-06-07
     * Updated to as2-lib 3.0.3
   * v4.0.1 - 2017-01-11